Recently updated on: September 20, 2023

 If a passphrase option is available, use it.
 I often use a line from a song or a poem that is easy to memorize.
-Then after 3-6 months or so, change the passphrase using the following line.
+Then, after 3-6 months, change the passphrase using the following line.

-Whenever possible, use two-factor authentication because it gives another layer of security for your online accounts.
+Use two-factor authentication whenever possible because it gives another layer of security to your online accounts.

-For example, after inputting your username and password, you will also need to input an OTP (One Time Password) sent via text, call, or email.
+For example, after inputting your username and password, you must also input an OTP (One-Time Password) sent via text, call, or email.
 This added layer of six numbers can be enough to deter some hackers.

-Some websites may require captchas and even app-generated codes like Google Authenticator and physical authentication key cards.
+Some websites may require captchas and app-generated codes like Google Authenticator and physical authentication key cards.

 The 's' in HTTPS means 'secure,' and your financial details are relatively safe.
 Accessing unsafe websites may compromise your data and financial information.